Sabine Lisicki: 2013: First Grand Slam singles final

 Her next tournament was on the red clay in Katowice, Poland.
 As the seventh seed, she lost in the first round to Alexandra Cadanțu of Romania.
 She then travelled to Stuttgart for Germany's Fed Cup World Group Play-off tie against Serbia.
 Angelique Kerber and Mona Barthel were picked for singles against Ana Ivanovic and Bojana Jovanovski.
 After the four singles matches, the score was tied at two all.
 Lisicki was picked to play the doubles rubber with Anna-Lena Grönefeld against Vesna Dolonc and Aleksandra Krunić.
 The German pairing easily won to secure Germany its place in the 2014 Fed Cup World Group.
 Lisicki stayed in Stuttgart to compete at the Porsche Grand Prix.
 In singles, she beat qualifier Italian Nastassja Burnett.
 In the second round, she beat Jelena Janković.
 She lost in the quarterfinals to qualifier Mattek-Sands.
 In doubles, she and compatriot Mona Barthel received a wildcard to play in the main draw.
 They were scheduled to play world number ones Vinci and Errani but they pulled out before the tournament began.
 Instead, they were drawn against alternates Jill Craybas and Megan Moulton-Levy.
 Lisicki and Barthel easily won, with the loss of just two games.
 They then faced Jelena Janković and Mirjana Lučić-Baroni, a match in which they won in three sets.
 In the semifinals, they defeated Darija Jurak and Katalin Marosi, in straight sets.
 In the final, Lisicki got revenge for her singles loss by beating Mattek-Sands and her partner Sania Mirza.
 This was Lisicki's second WTA doubles title.
 She and Barthel became the first all-German pairing to lift the trophy in Stuttgart.

 Lisicki continued her clay season in Madrid.
 In the first round, she beat Sofia Arvidsson of Sweden.
 In the second round, she defeated 15th seed Dominika Cibulková.
 In the third round, she played world No. 2, Maria Sharapova.
 Sharapova ultimately won in straight sets, with Lisicki putting up a fight in the second set.
 From Madrid, Lisicki went to Rome to play at the Italian Open.
 In the first round, she defeated American qualifier Mallory Burdette, but lost to eighth seed Petra Kvitová in the second round.

-Lisicki then went to Paris for the second Grand Slam of the year.
+Lisicki then went to Paris for the second major of the year.
 In singles, she was the 32nd seed.
 She defeated Sofia Arvidsson in the first round and pulled off a straight sets win against Spaniard María Teresa Torró Flor in the second round, reaching the third round of the French Open for the first time in her career.
 There she was defeated by fifth seed and defending finalist Sara Errani.
 In doubles, Lisicki partnered with Janette Husárová.
 They came from a set down to beat Bojana Jovanovski and Eva Hrdinová in the first round.
 In the second round, they upset fifteenth seeds Chan Hao-ching of Taipei and Darija Jurak of Croatia.
 They faced defending champions Errani and Vinci in the third round, losing in straight sets.